momentohq/public-dev-docs/docs/develop/sdks-integrations/redis-client-compatibility.md

 # Redis compatibility client for Momento Cache and Momento Topics
 Do you have existing apps that use a Redis cache, but now you're trading up to Momento’s services?
 With Redis compatibility clients, there's no need to refactor your code.
 Instead, compatibility clients are a drop-in replacement for existing Redis clients.
 Change your client library to the compatibility client, change the connection information, and the core of your code stays the same.

+This client facilitates you using Momento Cache as your cache engine for any node.js frameworks that support a redis-backed cache, such as [Express.js](https://github.com/expressjs/express).
+See the [examples section](https://github.com/momentohq/momento-node-redis-client#examples) for more info.

 :::info

 Momento Cache and Momomento Topics do not support all of Redis' operations and datatypes.
 If a Redis operation is not supported by the Redis compatibility client, it will throw an error.